shenhuiying2017/azure-docs.es-es/articles/application-insights/application-insights-custom-operations-tracking.md

     operation.Telemetry.Type = "Queue";
     operation.Telemetry.Data = "Enqueue " + queue.Name;

-    // MessagePayload represents your custom message and also serializes correlation identifiers into payload
+    // MessagePayload represents your custom message and also serializes correlation identifiers into payload.
-    // e.g. if you choose to pass payload serialized to json, it may look like
+    // For example, if you choose to pass payload serialized to JSON, it might look like
     // {'RootId' : 'some-id', 'ParentId' : '|some-id.1.2.3.', 'message' : 'your message to process'}
     var jsonPayload = JsonConvert.SerializeObject(new MessagePayload
     {